8000sudios/Discord-Bot/README.md

-Bot config not added due to bot token
+Bot config not added due to bot token.
-Here is what the config should look like
+Here is what the config should look like:

 <p> Filename : config.json </p>